Devi-fy/Devi-fy/README.md

 ### Hello
-Im a I'm a beginner coder so dont expect much ;-;
+I'm a beginner coder so dont expect much ;-;